-Award Requirement Certificate of Higher In order to be eligible for the exit award of Certificate in Education in Health and Higher Education in Health and Care, a student must have Care passed at least 120 credits in total including the mandatory modulos for loval 4 of the oward as apositied on the oward modules for level 4 of the award as specified on the award map.
-Diploma of Higher In order to be eligible for the exit award of Diploma in Education in Health and Higher Education in Health and Care, a student must have Care passed at least 240 credits in total including the mandatory Cale modules for Level 4 and Level 5 of the award as specified on the award map.
-Degree (non-honours) in Passed a minimum of 300 credits with at least 90 credits at Health and Care Level 5 or higher and a minimum of 60 credits at Level 6, Not eligible to register as specified on the award map. as specified off the award map. with the NMC Degree with honours in Passed a minimum of 360 credits with 120 credits at Level Midwifery 5 and 120 credits at Level 6, as specified on the award Eligible to apply to map. map.
-Register with the NMC
+Award Requirement Certificate of Higher Education in Health and Care In order to be eligible for the exit award of Certificate in Higher Education in Health and Care, a student must have passed at least 120 credits in total including the mandatory modules for level 4 of the award as specified on the award map.
+Diploma of Higher Education in Health and Care In order to be eligible for the exit award of Diploma in Higher Education in Health and Care, a student must have passed at least 240 credits in total including the mandatory modules for Level 4 and Level 5 of the award as specified on the award map.
+Degree (non-honours) in Health and Care Not eligible to register with the NMC Passed a minimum of 300 credits with at least 90 credits at Level 5 or higher and a minimum of 60 credits at Level 6, as specified on the award map.
+Degree with honours in Midwifery Eligible to apply to Register with the NMC Passed a minimum of 360 credits with 120 credits at Level 5 and 120 credits at Level 6, as specified on the award map.